DLA-PSU/personal-site-template/README.md

 2. Click the pencil icon to edit
 3. Update your information directly in the HTML
 4. The timeline items are easy to copy/paste to add more
-5. To enable the PhD progress tracker, find the HTML comment `<!-- OPTIONAL PhD PROGRESS TRACKER` and delete the `<!--` at the start and `-->` at the end
+5. To disable the PhD progress tracker, add the HTML comment `<!-- OPTIONAL PhD PROGRESS TRACKER` and delete the `<!--` at the start of the block and `-->` at the end

 **To customize the footer:**
 - Find the footer section near the bottom of `about.html`
 - Replace `[Your Name]` with your actual name
+- Replace year for when you created the site

 ### Option B: Simple Text-Only About Page